rackerlabs/support-how-to/content/cloud-files/cloud-files-faq.md

 ### Security

-#### Why does uploading a file in the Control Panel set the Allow-Origin header on my container?
+#### Why does uploading a file in the Cloud Control Panel set the Allow-Origin header on my container?

 When you upload a file in the Cloud Control Panel, an `Allow-Origin` header is set on the container to support cross-origin resource sharing (CORS).
 Browsers prevent AJAX requests between different domains by default.
-Because the Cloud Files API and the Control Panel reside on different domains, CORS must be enabled to support uploads directly to a container.
+Because the Cloud Files API and the Cloud Control Panel reside on different domains, CORS must be enabled to support uploads directly to a container.
 When the upload succeeds, the CORS headers are removed.